Johannes Wachs

 Prospective thesis students and PhD students are welcome to contact me.

-In 2023, I moved to Budapest to take up positions at Corvinus University and the Centre for Economic and Regional Studies.
 Previously, I was an Assistant Professor at the Vienna University of Economics and Business and a researcher at the Complexity Science Hub Vienna.
 Before that, I was a postdoctoral fellow at RWTH Aachen with Markus Strohmaier.

 I received my PhD in Network Science from Central European University in 2019, where my thesis on corruption was supervised by Janos Kertesz.
 I also hold an MSc in Applied Mathematics from CEU and a BS in Mathematics and Economics from Tulane University.